nihzh/nihzh.github.io/docs/Edinburgh/Computer Security.md

 - Who is the adversary and what abilities and access they have
 - Where are they in relation to the objects we are trying to secure
 - What is the aim of the adversary, what re we trying to prevent them from doing at the high-level
-- What particular threats are we trying to prevent that, if successfully taken advatage of , will lead tothe adversary achieving thir goals
+- What particular threats are we trying to prevent that, if successfully taken advantage of, will lead to the adversary achieving their goals
 - Are there more than one type of adversary and can they collude

 Assets: Hardware, software, information